Best Way: How To Prepare For UPSC Without Coaching

 After this, the remaining five months should be given to the prelims.

-Mock test should be practiced in the last five months.
+The mock test should be practiced in the last five months.

 But keep an eye on current affairs throughout the year.